Azure/ARO-RP/docs/adding-new-instance-types.md

 ## Adding new instance types

-Full support for new instance types in ARO relies on both OpenShift support, Azure billing support, and RP support.
+Full support for new instance types in ARO relies on OpenShift support, Azure billing support, and RP support.
 The below document outlines how to introduce and test RP support for new instance types, after upstream OpenShift compatibility has been confirmed, and billing for each desired instance has been set up.

 At the time of writing, new instance types need to be added in the following places: